 It has an impact on the amount of restful sleep we get, behavioral choices we make and, as a result, influences the quality of our day-to-day lives.

-In fact, one of the most common and effective treatments for depression is to increase a person’s serotonin with selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant prescription medication, such as Zoloft.
+In fact, one of the most common and effective treatments for depression is to increase a person’s serotonin with selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant prescription medication.

 Beyond just mood, serotonin is also important for: